peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

 # What makes you happy?

-- It knows the type when you reference it in the editor.
+- It knows the type when you reference it in the editor
-- It gets angry when I try to give it the wrong one.
+- It gets angry when I try to give it the wrong one
 - The completion will work when accessing the return value of a function using a dot.

 <!--